JDP-Security/security-research-papers/2026-05-12-llamaindex-selfnuke-disclosure.md

 | `site-packages/llama_index/core/__init__.py` | JSON Serialization (e.g., `{"store": ...}`) | **Permanent Denial of Service (DoS)** | Replaces valid Python code with JSON text, causing an immediate `SyntaxError` / import panic during runtime startup. |
 | `/etc/cron.d/malicious_job` | Shell Script / Cron Command | **Host RCE / Persistence** | Writes scheduled tasks directly into system daemon directories. |

 > **Important distinction:** `SimpleKVStore.persist()` writes JSON-serialized data, not arbitrary raw content.
 It allows an attacker to choose *where* the write occurs, but the *content* is structured JSON.
 Direct RCE via this sink requires either a chained exploit (e.g., writing JSON that is later interpreted by a vulnerable parser) or a target file where JSON content can trigger code execution.
-The raw RCE vector is `dataset.py` (Stage 0 only).
+The raw RCE vector is `dataset.py` (Stages 0-1; present in PyPI 0.14.20 due to artifact drift, absent from PyPI 0.14.21).

 #### **2.2 Core Library Overwrite (Permanent DoS/RCE)**
 By targeting the core library's `__init__.py`, the exploit replaces executable Python code with malicious payloads.